Learn more about how the Thingery offers a quick and effective model for starting an equipment lending library.

 Each Thingery plays an active role in lowering an individual's ecological footprint by diverting equipment from the landfill and decreasing the need for individuals to purchase new equipment.

-A Thingery pilot is more than just a few shipping containers – it’s a site that is designed by the community, the inventory is sourced and curated by the local community, and workshops are taught and attended to by the local community.
+A Thingery pilot is more than just a few share pieces of equipment – it’s a site that is designed by the community, the inventory is sourced and curated by the local community, and workshops are taught and attended to by the local community.

 Throughout our 1 year pilot program in your region, we’ll be continually researching and reporting on the site activity and usage.